-Decrease production cost
+Decrease paper machine production costs

 Material efficiency is part of sustainable development, and taking it into account is now more important than ever due to the growing scarcity of natural resources.
 Material efficiency covers the minimization of raw materials used in the production process, selection of the most economical raw materials possible, and the reduction and recycling of waste to minimize the amount of unutilized material.